-I, Michael Wertozt, (insert name) certify as an authorized representative of community agreement with Rockland, MA (insert name of host community) pursuant to G.L.c.
+I, Michael Wester, (insert name) certify as an authorized representative of Heatty Ciecte (insert name of applicant) that the applicant has executed a host community agreement with Reckland MA (insert name of host community) pursuant to G.L.c.
 94G § 3(d) on 815 2018 (insert date).

-Signature of Authorized Representative of Applicant Host Community I, Signature of Contracting Authority or Authorized Representative of Host Community
+Signature of Authorized Representative of Applicant

+Host Community